 Many myths and lies surround conventional nutrition.

-A great example is that dietary fat is inherently harmful and should be replaced by starch.
+A great example is that dietary fat is inherently harmful and should be replaced by low-fat foods.

 Unfortunately, many people follow these mistruths, and we can see the resulting damage all around us.

-In truth, these epidemics started in 1980 – when we were told what to eat for the very first time.
+In truth, these epidemics started in 1980 – when the government started to tell us what to eat for the very first time.